 “So, back to this business about you being a math genius,” Elizabeth said.
 “Are you going to apply to some Ph.D. programs?”

-“I already did, over the holidays.”
+“I already did, last month.”

 “Wow, I had no idea.”